Author: Sebastian Scheplitz

 As the 2022 FIFA World Cup in Qatar winds to a close, some of the marketing campaigns will fade away while others will live on as examples of how to properly promote a product during such a global event.

 Learn what you can from these companies, as strategies such as these will only be more successful and impactful in the future.

-How did you like May Thawdar Oo’s blog post “The Best Way to Market the FIFA World Cup”?
+How did you like Sebastian Scheplitz’s blog post “The Best Way to Market the FIFA World Cup”?
 Let us know in the comments if you have anything to add, have another content idea for iGaming blog posts, or just want to say “hello.” 🙂